Insuring and shipping a luxury watch: Complete guide 2026

 Photographic documentation:

-• Full view of the watch (dial, strap, back)
+• Full view of the watch (dial, strap, case back)

 • Visible serial numbers